Abxdf/tinyprojects/README.md

 #tinyproject 2(addBigints.cpp)
 This file consists of a function 'addBigints' which can be used to add two big integers in c++.
 Big integers are stored in string format.
 Function accepts two arguments and returns the sum of two arguments.

+#tinyproject 3(mulBigints.cpp)
+This file consists of a function 'mulBigints' which can be used to multiply two big integers in c++.
+Big integers are stored in string format.
+Function accepts two arguments and returns the sum of two arguments.